 - Avoid day-napping so you don’t throw off your sleep cycle.

-- Squeeze in some vitamin D and exercise, which maintain bodily rhythms.
+- Squeeze in some vitamin D

 - Minimize blue screens around bedtime.